- LocationBrooklyn, Queens

 About the project

-The Interborough Express is a transformative rapid transit project that would connect currently underserved areas of Brooklyn and Queens.
-It would substantially cut down on travel times between the two boroughs, reduce congestion, and expand economic opportunities for the people who live and work in the surrounding neighborhoods.
+The Interborough Express is a transformative rapid transit project that will connect currently underserved areas of Brooklyn and Queens.
+It will substantially cut down on travel times between the two boroughs, reduce congestion, and expand economic opportunities for the people who live and work in the surrounding neighborhoods.

 The project would be built along the existing, LIRR-owned Bay Ridge Branch and CSX-owned Fremont Secondary, a 14-mile freight line that extends from Bay Ridge, Brooklyn, to Jackson Heights, Queens.
 It would create a new transit option for close to 900,000 residents of the neighborhoods along the route, along with 260,000 people who work in Brooklyn and Queens.
 It would connect with up to 17 different subway lines, as well as Long Island Rail Road, with end-to-end travel times anticipated at less than 40 minutes.
 Daily weekday ridership is estimated at 115,000.